drblallo/rlc/docs/sphinx_doc/4hammer.md

     bool can_keep_it(GameState& state, Bool do_it) {
         return suspensionPoint == 1;
     }
-    struct ActionRoll { // a class that rappresents a action, in a way that can be stored and executed later Dice roll;
+    struct ActionRoll { // a class that rappresents an action, in a way that can be stored and executed later Dice roll;
         void apply(RerollableDiceRoll rollBeingResolved, GameState& state) {
            rollBeingResolved.roll(state, roll);